Dauie/libft/README.md

 library that is product of my time here at 42.
 Please use my code for anything you like.
 Modify it for your own use, etc.
 If you have suggestions for improvements, those are welcome just the same.
-My email can be found at the top of each file and at the bottom of this.
+My email can be found at the top of each file and at the bottom of this document.

 #Libft - Descriptions